Omico/Gradm/docs/composite-build.md

 }
 ```

+Copy `gradm` folder from [getting-started](./getting-started) to `build-logic/gradm`.

 ## Customizing

 If you want to customize some *.gradle.kts scripts, you may want to use versions or dependencies directly.

-Assuming you have defined some scripts into `converntion` module.
+Assuming you have defined some scripts into `build-logic/project/main/src/kotlin` module.

-You can do this by adding the following to `converntion\build.gradle.kts`:
+You can do this by adding the following to `build-logic/project/build.gradle.kts`:

 ```kotlin
 dependencies {